Cyclones Game Preview: vs. Indy Fuel

 Friday - 7:35pm ET

-Sunday Afternoon Recap: The Cincinnati Cyclones (38-9-4-3) fell in overtime, 5-4, to the Ft.
-Wayne Komets on Sunday afternoon.
-Forwards Alex Wideman, Pascal Aquin, and Brady Vail, along with defenseman Eric Knodel netted the goals for Cincinnati, who extended their point streak to eight games.
-The Cyclones outshot Ft.
-Wayne, 31-28 on the afternoon, with goaltender Michael Houser stopping 23 in the win.
+Sunday Afternoon Recap: The Cincinnati Cyclones (40-10-4-3) suffered just their tenth loss of the season with a 4-2 defeat at the hands of the Kalamazoo Wings on Sunday afternoon.
+Forwards Brady Vailand Myles Powellnetted the goals for Cincinnati, who see their 10-game point streak snapped.
+Cincinnati outshot Kalamazoo, 40-23 on the evening, with goaltender Michael Houser stopping 19 in the loss.

-Last Thursday Night Recap: The Cincinnati Cyclones (37-9-3-3) pushed their winning streak to seven games with a 4-1 win over the Wheeling Nailers on Thursday evening.
-Defenseman Eric Knodel, along with forwards Brady Vail, Vas Glotov, and Mike Marnell scored the goals for the Cyclones.
-Goaltender Michael Houser stopped 34 of the 35 shots he faced in the win, and in the process, became the Cyclones' new franchise leader for wins by a goaltender with 64.
-Cincinnati was outshot, 35-21 on the evening, while the power play converted on 50% of its chances.
+Last Saturday Night Recap: The Cincinnati Cyclones (40-9-4-3) took down the Wheeling Nailers, 3-2 in overtime, on Saturday night.
+Forward Jesse Schultz and defenseman Andrew DeBrincat scored the goals in regulation, and forward Brady Vail scored the winner in overtime for the Cyclones.
+Cincinnati outshot the Nailers, 32-25 on the night, with goaltender Michael Houser stopping 23 in the win.

-Last Wednesday Night Recap: The Cincinnati Cyclones (37-9-3-3) collected their sixth-consecutive win with a 5-1 triumph over the Kalamazoo Wings on Wednesday night.
-Forwards Jesse Schultz, Myles Powell, Mike Marnell, Vas Glotov, and defenseman Eric Knodel netted the goals for Cincinnati.
-The Cyclones outshot Kalamazoo, 34-20 on the evening, with goaltender Michael Houser stopping 19 to collect the win.
+Last Friday Night Recap: The Cincinnati Cyclones (39-9-4-3) took down the Indy Fuel, 8-2, on Friday evening.
+Forward Pascal Aquin led the way with a pair of goals and two assists, while forward Ben Johnson chipped in two, as well.
+Additionally, forwards Vas Glotov, Myles Powell, Brady Vail, and Alex Wideman netted lone tallies for Cincinnati, who push their point streak to nine games.
+The Cyclones outshot the Fuel, 32-15 on the evening, with goaltender Michael Houser stopping 13 in the win.

-Cyclones add Ostepchuk: The Cincinnati Cyclones have signed goaltender Braeden Ostepchuk to a Standard Player Contract (SPC).
-He joins the Cyclones after spending the first half of the season with the Evansville Thunderbolts of the Southern Professional Hockey League (SPHL).
-A native of Lethbridge, AB, Ostepchuk has appeared in 22 games with the Thunderbolts, posting a 2-16-3 record along with a 3.86 goals-against average and a .818 save percentage.
-He turned pro late in the 2017-18 campaign, seeing one game apiece for the SPHL's Pensacola Ice Flyers, and the ECHL's Greenville Swamp Rabbits.
-Prior to turning pro, the 25-year-old spent four years at Norwich University, appearing in 70 games and posting a 51-12-3 record along with a 1.79 GAA and a .924 SV%.

-Power Surge: After snapping an 0-19 stretch on the power play, the Cyclones are now 15 for their last 51on the man advantage.
-Cincinnati is now 20 thin the ECHL with a 15.4% conversion rate on the powerplay (36/234).
+Point Men: Forward Brady Vail is currently on a five-game goal and seven-game point streak, amassing six goals and five assists in that time, and he has points in 18 of his last 23 games overall (11g, 14a).
+Forward Vas Glotov saw his 10-game point streak come to an end in Sunday's 4-2 loss to the Kalamazoo Wings.
+He accounted for six goals and nine assists in that time,including three multi-point efforts.
+Forward Alex Wideman saw his eight-game heater snapped on Sunday as well, following three goals and six assists in that span.
+Overall, he has seven goals and nine assists in his last 16 games, and is second on the team with 20 goals and 35 assists.
+ForwardPascal Aquinhas points in four of his last five games (3g, 4a) and ranks fourth in League rookie scoring with 23 goals and 27 assists.

-Good in All Areas: The Cyclones boast the League's top offense, averaging 3.96 goals per game, and the top defense, having allowed a miniscule 2.37 goals per 60 minutes and outscoring teams 214-128.
-Starting and finishing games have been a specialty for Cincinnati, as they have a League-leading 83 first period goals while only allowing 40, and have allowed 33 goals in the third period.
-Cincinnati is outscoring the opposition, 65-32, in the final 20 minutes of play, and are 28-1-0-2. when leading through two periods.
-They have given up more than three goals in regulation just eight times this season.
+Good in All Areas: The Cyclones boast the League's top offense, averaging 3.98 goals per game, and the top defense, having allowed a miniscule 2.39 goals per 60 minutes and outscoring teams 227-136.
+Starting and finishing games have been a specialty for Cincinnati, as they have a League-leading 87 first period goals while only allowing 41, and have allowed 37 goals in the third period.
+Cincinnati is outscoring the opposition, 70-37, in the final 20 minutes of play, and are 30-1-0-2. when leading through two periods.
+They have given up more than three goals in regulation just nine times this season.

 Packed Schedule: The Cyclones are in the midst of a stretch of 29 games in 59 days.
 Cincinnati will play three games in three days on four separate occasions during that time, a pair of four-game-in-five-days stretches, two stretches of seven-games in 10 days, and one of 10 games in 17 days.